-Norwegian law interprets the term 'consideration' broadly, in that the provision of private emails, use of a telephone with payment beyond the normal rate or where the participation requires paid membership will be treated as consideration.
+Norwegian law interprets the term 'stake' broadly in that the provision of private emails, the use of a telephone with payment beyond the normal rate or a paid membership being required for participation will be treated as a stake.
 Free games are not considered to be gambling under Norwegian law.

-'Winnings' encompasses money, objects or other tangible assets with economic value.
-In principle, anything of value could be considered winnings within the meaning of the Lottery Act.
-It follows from practice that items of negligible value (eg, simple promotional items and symbols of participation, such as mugs, cups, diplomas, posters and t-shirts) fall outside the concept of winnings.
+The term 'prizes' encompass money, objects or other tangible assets with economic value.
+In principle, anything of value can be considered a prize within the meaning of the Gambling Scheme Act.
+It follows from practice that items of negligible value (eg, simple promotional items and symbols of participation, such as mugs, cups, diplomas, posters and t-shirts) fall outside the concept of prizes.

-If the outcome of the activity is beyond the control of the individual, the activity will have a total or partial chance.
+If the outcome of the activity is beyond the control of the individual, the activity relies on a total or partial chance.
 This condition is always met where the winner is selected by draw or guess, such as in traditional lotteries.

-If the activity consists of several parts, only one part needs to contain an element of randomness for the condition of total or partial chance to be fulfilled.
+If the activity comprises several parts, only one part needs to contain an element of randomness for the condition of total or partial chance to be fulfilled.
 This includes activities where the chance of winning depends on both skill and randomness.
 It does not matter if the random element is present before or after the part of the activity where participants compete in knowledge or skill.
 Pure skill gaming does not have the element of chance; therefore, it is not treated as gambling under Norwegian law.